NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/quick_start.md

 This tutorial uses "PEFT" to describe the overall parameter efficient finetuning method, and "adapter" to describe the additional module injected to a frozen base model.
 Each PEFT model can use one or more types of adapters.

-One of the PEFT methods is sometimes referred to as "adapter", because it was one of the first proposed usage of adapter modules.
+One of the PEFT methods is sometimes referred to as "adapters", because it was one of the first proposed usage of adapter modules for NLP.
-This PEFT method will be called "Attention Adapter" or the "Canonical Adapter" to distinguish the two.
+This PEFT method will be called the "canonical" adapters to distinguish the two usages.

 ## How PEFT work in NeMo models